 ---|---|---|

-You were born in 2004 or later and do not have to file tax returns. | 2 - 3 April | 5 - 6 April 2023 |
+You were born in 2005 or later and are not required to file tax returns. | 8–12 April 2024 | 9–12 April 2024 |

-You were born in 2003 or earlier and do not have to file tax returns. | 6–8 August | 8–11 August 2023 |
+You were born in 2004 or earlier and do not have to file tax returns. | 5–9 August 2024 | 6–9 August 2024 |

 If your tax refund is less than SEK 100, the money will not be paid into your bank account.
 It will be credited to your tax account and remain there instead.

 If you have not registered a bank account, you will not receive an automatic payment.
-The refund amount will be credited to your tax account, and will remain there.
+The refund amount will be credited to your tax account.
+It will remain there until you register a bank account and request a refund payment.

 Register the bank account into which you would like your tax refund to be paid.
 It usually takes two business days to register a bank account.
-You can register an account via “My pages” (“Mina sidor”), or by using our tax account e-service (“Skattekonto”).
+You can register an account via Mina sidor (My pages), or by using our tax account e-service, Skattekonto.

 Once your account has been registered, you can request a tax refund payment.
-You do this by logging in to our tax account e-service ("Skattekonto").
+You do this by logging in to our tax account e-service (Skattekonto).

 The money will normally be credited to your bank account within three business days.

-Inform the Swedish Tax Agency of the bank account into which you would like your tax refund to be paid.
+Notify the Swedish Tax Agency of the bank account into which you would like your tax refund to be paid.

-Further information is available in the section:
+Further information is available in this section:

 Submit a tax refund payment request to the Swedish Tax Agency.